piepdx/pie-cookbook/notes/startups/startups-selecting.md

 Now we're not saying that stubborn founders can't find success.
 They do.
 Quite often.
 We're just saying that stubborn founders can't find success in an accelerator environment.

+So many accelerators stumble here.
+Choosing a class of founders who are unwilling to listen and incorporate feedback simply because the founders seemed confident and on the path to something big.

+But when class are has even a single uncoachable founder, four things will usually happen.

+1. Mentors get frustrated.
+2. Other participants get frustrated.
+3. Accelerator staff gets frustrated.
+3. The stubborn founders get frustrated.

 ### 2. Founders must respect one another's areas of expertise and roles.

 Accelerators are intense environments.
 And teams need to have the ability to divide and conquer.
 Everyone can't be in every meeting.
 It doesn't scale.